-- The rungs are screwed in at a slight angle (tipping forward) so that the quilts have dimension instead of laying flat. (see photo above)
+- Screw rungs in at a slight angle (tipping forward) so that the quilts have dimension instead of laying flat. (see photo above)

-- The top rung is 3″ from the top and each rung below is spaced 11.5″ down.
+- The top rung should be 3″ from the top and each rung below is spaced 11.5″ down.

-- After screwing and assembling the ladder I applied a coat of Jacobean Minwax stain (my favorite shade, I’ve used this for other projects too) and let it dry for 8 hours.
-Then I applied a clear coat of spray lacquer and let it dry for 2 hours.
+- After screwing and assembling the ladder apply a coat of stain (my favorite shade is Minwax Jacobean.
+I’ve used this for other projects too) and let it dry for 8 hours.
+Then apply a clear coat of spray lacquer (optional) and let it dry for 2 hours.